AdobeDocs/experience-platform.en/help/segmentation/api/segment-jobs.md

 ## Retrieve a list of segment jobs {#retrieve-list}

-You can retrieve a list of all segment jobs for your IMS Organization by making a GET request to the `/segment/jobs` endpoint.
+You can retrieve a list of all segment jobs for your organization by making a GET request to the `/segment/jobs` endpoint.

 **API format**